Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets

-In this paper, we develop a specialized motion-planning-through-\emph{doors} framework, completing another subspace of the motion-planning-through-gadgets framework.
-Our framework applies to a variety of different door gadgets, including the door gadget of \cite{lemmings,nintendoor,demaine2016super}.
-In all cases, a door gadget has two states and three disjoint traversal paths: ``traverse'', ``close'', and ``open''.
-Each path may be individually \defn{directed} (traversable in one direction) or \defn{undirected} (traversable in both directions).
-In addition, the open traversal path may have identical entrance and exit locations, meaning that its traversal changes the door's state but does not move the agent (breaking the $k$-tunnel assumption).
-In this way, we can require that traversing the open and close traversal paths force the door's state to open and closed, respectively, but still effectively allow the player to make a choice of whether to open the door (by skipping or including the open traversal, which leaves the agent in the same location either way).
+In this paper, we develop a motion-planning-through-\emph{doors} framework, completing another subspace of the motion-planning-through-gadgets framework.
+Our framework applies to a variety of different door gadgets, including the door gadget of \cite{lemmings,nintendoor,demaine2016super} and other examples in \figref{fig:different-doors}.
+Typically, an \defn{open--close door gadget} \footnote{The conference version of this paper \cite{doors-fun2020} referred to open--close doors as simply ``doors'', but this made it difficult to distinguish from other types of (self-closing) doors we also introduce.
+The more descriptive name ``open-close doors'' is also used in \cite{demaine2016super,janggi} (but \cite{lemmings,nintendoor} use ``doors'').} has two states (``open'' and ``closed'') and three tunnels: ``traverse'', ``closing'', and ``opening''.
+Each tunnel may be individually \defn{directed} (traversable in one direction) or \defn{undirected} (traversable in both directions).
+In addition, the opening traversal may have identical entrance and exit locations, turning it into an opening \defn{button} instead of a tunnel.
+In this case, the traversal changes the door's state but does not move the agent (breaking the $k$-tunnel assumption).

-In Section~\ref{Doors}, we prove that every such door gadget is \defn{universal}, meaning that any one of them can simulate \emph{all} gadgets in the motion-planning-through-gadgets framework of \cite{gadgets,gadgets2}.
-This result provides the first examples of fully universal gadgets.
-As a consequence, we obtain that 1-player motion planning with any door gadget is \PSPACE-hard, but because the simulation is nonplanar, it does not tell us anything about planar motion planning where the gadgets are connected in a planar graph.
+It does not make sense to talk about closing or traverse buttons, because the agent will never have an incentive to use them.
+Similarly, we can assume without loss of generality that traversing the opening tunnel/button deterministically opens the door, because it is never beneficial to leave the door closed when you have the option to open it.